firesand/Gentoo-easy-install/README.md

 ## About Gentoo Easy Install

-This project is a fork of [oddlama/gentoo-install](https://github.com/oddlama/gentoo-install) with enhanced VM testing tools and additional features.
+This project is a fork of [oddlama/gentoo-install](https://github.com/oddlama/gentoo-install) with enhanced features and additional functionality.
 It aspires to be your favourite way to install Gentoo.
 It aims to provide a smooth installation experience, both for beginners and experts.
 You may configure it by using a menuconfig-inspired interface or simply via a config file.